exaroton/exaroton-bungeecord/README.md

 ### Watch servers
 Automatically remove offline servers specified in the bungee config from the network and add them again when they go online.
+This also ensures the proxy always uses the correct host and port.

 This can be disabled in the config.